junxit/us-congress-code/title-20/chapter-3/sec-80q.md

 ## Notes

+### Short Title of 2013 Amendment

+Pub.
+L. 113–70, § 1, Dec.
+26, 2013, 127 Stat.
+1208, provided that: “This Act [amending provisions set out as a note under section 80q–5 of this title] may be cited as the ‘Native American Veterans’ Memorial Amendments Act of 2013’.”

 ### Short Title of 1996 Amendment

 Pub.
 L. 104–278, § 1(a), Oct.
 9, 1996, 110 Stat.
 3355, provided that: “This Act [enacting section 80q–9a of this title and amending sections 80q–3, 80q–9, and 80q–10 of this title] may be cited as the ‘National Museum of the American Indian Act Amendments of 1996’.”